Friday, August 30, 2019

 "Why do we have to keep the old spelling, then?"
 Jolena wanted to know.

-"Well," Mariah began, "if we changed the spelling, then someday dolls couldn't read books and stories that were written today, like the book Mandy is reading, and that would be too bad."
+"Well," Mariah began, "if we kept changing the spelling, then someday dolls couldn't read books and stories that were written today, like the book Mandy is reading, and that would be too bad."

 Jolena wrote each of those words down on her paper.
 She and Mariah checked the list to be sure that Jolena had spelled them correctly.